vdorie/treatSens/README.md

     `install_github("vdorie/treatSens")`

 Prior dependencies may have to be installed separately.
-A simple way to do this is to run the command:
+A simple way to do this is to run the command: `install.packages(c("lme4", "dbarts"))`.

-    `install.packages(c("lme4", "dbarts"))`